 In the fund financial statements, the School District recognizes bond premiums and discounts, as well as bond issuance costs during the fiscal year bonds are issued.
 Premiums received on debt issuances are reported as other financing sources while discounts on debt issuances are reported as other financing uses.
 Issuance costs, whether or not withheld from the actual debt proceeds received, are reported as debt service expenditures.
 General obligation bonds are direct obligations and pledge the full faith and credit of the government.
-The outstanding amount of these bonds is recorded in the Statement of Net Assets.
+The outstanding amount of these bonds is recorded in the Statement of Net Position.

-NET ASSETS
+NET POSITION

-The School District's net assets in the District-wide Statements are classified as follows:
+The School District's net position in the District-wide Statements is classified as follows:

-Invested in capital assets, net of related debt - This represents the School District's total investment in capital assets, net of outstanding debt obligations related to those capital assets.
-To the extent debt has been incurred but not yet expended for capital assets, such amounts are not included as a component of invested in capital assets, net of related debt.
+Net investment in capital assets - This represents the School District's total investment in capital assets, net of outstanding debt obligations related to those capital assets.
+To the extent debt has been incurred but not yet expended for capital assets, such amounts are not included as a component of net investment in capital assets.

-Restricted net assets - These represent resources for which the School District is legally or contractually obligated to spend resources for continuation of Federal programs, debt service and capital projects in accordance with restrictions imposed by external third parties.
+Restricted net position - This represents resources for which the School District is legally or contractually obligated to spend resources for continuation of Federal Programs, debt service and capital projects in accordance with restrictions imposed by external third parties.

-Unrestricted net assets - Unrestricted net assets represent resources derived from property taxes, sales taxes, grants and contributions not restricted to specific programs, charges for services, and miscellaneous revenues.
+Unrestricted net position - Unrestricted net position represents resources derived from property taxes, sales taxes, grants and contributions not restricted to specific programs, charges for services, and miscellaneous revenues.
 These resources are used for transactions relating to the educational and general operations of the School District, and may be used at the discretion of the Board to meet current expenses for those purposes.